moetunes/Nextwm/README.md

   * Added bar with desktop switcher and statusbar.
   * Colours and font are read from an rc file and can be updated with a keyboard shortcut.
   * Text (e.g. conky) can be piped into the status bar from .xinitrc.
+  * Unfocused windows have an alpha value so can be transparent if e.g. cairo-compmgr is used

 ###Installation